Embeddings as Epistemic States: Limitations on the Use of Pooling Operators for Accumulating Knowledge: Realizability of the epistemic pooling principle

 \subsection{Average}

 \paragraph{Strict semantics} The first question we look at is whether the strict epistemic pooling principle \eqref{eqEpistemicPoolingGeneral} can be satisfied for all $\mathbf{e},\mathbf{f}\in \mathbb{R}^n$.
-The following result shows that this is only possible in the trivial case where every embedding encodes the same epistemic state. \begin{proposition} Suppose \eqref{eqEpistemicPoolingGeneral} is satisfied for all embeddings $\mathbf{e},\mathbf{f}\in \mathbb{R}^n$, with $\diamond=\diamond_{\mathsf{avg}}$.
+The following result shows that this is only possible in the trivial case where every embedding encodes the same epistemic state. \begin{proposition} Suppose the epistemic pooling principle \eqref{eqEpistemicPoolingGeneral} is satisfied for all embeddings $\mathbf{e},\mathbf{f}\in \mathbb{R}^n$, with $\diamond=\diamond_{\mathsf{avg}}$.
 For any given $p\in \mathcal{P}$ we have